Southwest 1/4, District Lot 1027, Queen Charlotte Land District 46.

 Graham Island is the largest, most accessible, and most populated of Haida Gwaii.
 The average actual rainfall is higher than the average actual rainfall at Vancouver International Airport, but less than that of North Vancouver.
 The isolation and climate make the islands distinctly different from the mainland and permit unique subspecies to thrive here.
 Luxurious rain forests, shell scattered shorelines and sandy beaches provide superlative wilderness adventures.

-Masset (Pop.
-884) is 25 miles (40 km) north of Port Clements.
-Masset, on Masset Sound is the largest community on Graham Island.
+Masset is 25 miles (40 km) north of Port Clements.
+Masset provides services for a larger rural area with a population near 2,300 including Tow Hill (unincorporated) and Old Massett (IR).
+Incorporated in 1961, the Village of Masset (Pop.
+1000) is the oldest of the islands’ municipalities.
 Located at the end of Highway 16, amenities include full tourist services, restaurants, accommodations, RV park open year-round and groceries.
 Boat launching and moorage facilities are available along with Canada’s most northwesterly 18 hole golf course Dixon Entrance Golf and Country Club.

 Visit Old Masset , only minutes away where local Haida artists display their silver, gold, argillite carvings and jewelry.
 Road access available to the north end of Naikoon Provincial Park on Tow Hill Road.
 Tow Hill’s (109 meter) 358 feet basalt cliff is the most prominent landmark on the northeast coast.